A Record of Reform

 Ramin became the primary author of the Office’s policy to dismiss all cases of simple marijuana possession in which the Commonwealth’s Attorney’s Office was involved.
 Norfolk started this vital conversation, and as of July 2020, thanks to the Virginia General Assembly, marijuana possession in Virginia is no longer a crime.

-As Chair, in early 2019 Ramin was the primary author of the Office’s policy abolishing cash bail as a tool for prosecution, instructing all Norfolk prosecutors to cease demanding cash bail, and authorizing the Commonwealth’s independent magistrates to cease using cash bail where the law had otherwise required it.
+If someone is a threat to public safety, they should be held in jail pending trial.
+If they are not a threat, Virginia law entitles them to release.
+But in Virginia, magistrates and judges can require people who have already been deemed release-eligible to pay money–cash bail–to be released.
+This is unfair and harms public safety.
+That’s why in early 2019 Ramin was the primary author of the Office’s policy rejecting cash bail as a tool for prosecution, instructing all Norfolk prosecutors to cease demanding cash bail, and authorizing the Commonwealth’s independent magistrates to cease using cash bail where the law had otherwise required it.
 You can read that policy here and the letter to the magistrates here.

 In October 2020, the Virginia General Assembly aligned Virginia’s trial procedures to match the federal government and 44 other states in assigning the factual decision of whether an accused person is guilty to a jury of one’s peers and the technical decision of an equitable sentence to a trained judge.